tttturtle-russ/KernelAnalysis/Remark.md

 - [ ] 11.
 Warnings should not display while compiling
 - [ ] 12.
 Uniq mempairs by different ways are different
 - [ ] 13. pip install networkx
+- [ ] 14.
+Need to check the correctness of the cfg logic